How To Buy & Save Hopi Drought Tolerant Corn Seeds

 If more than one variety of corn is grown and seeds saved it is important to keep the varieties separted by at least 300 feet to reduce the chances of cross pollination, though occaisional cross pollination can occur at much greater distances.
 Cross pollination in corn of different colors produces cobs with mixed colored kernels and it is not necessary to grow out the next generation to see the effect.
 This is called the Xenia effect.
 If the color difference is noticable, the kernels that look fully like the mother plant can be separated and the progeny will still be pure and true to type.
 If the colors are not noticably different or have a similar tone there is no way to know if cross pollination has occured.
 Other than kernel color, corn can vary in height, starchiness, preferred elevation, habit, and many other characteristics.
 These other characteristics are coded for by genes that are randomly sorted during meiosis when pollen and eggs are formed independent of the loci (genes plural) coding for color.
 If a white cob was cross pollinated with blue and missed because it was only faintly blue, it would grow into a hybrid.
 When this hybrid forms of pollen and eggs all characteristics would be randomly mixed and some eggs and pollen would get the genes for white kernels but also, for example, the genes for blue corn height, root structure, preferred elevation, and/or flour texture.
 This hybrid would then cross pollinate the unhybridized corn in the same field.
 Some kernels from the resulting cross would be white but not they are not Hopi White, but instead another hybrid with kernels that have Hopi White color mixed with other characteristics from the blue parent.
 The other characteristics, such as root structure, might not be immediately noticable.
 The kernels can still be sorted for color and Hopi White like characteristics but the strain is no longer true to type.

-In 2024 both my Hopi Pink and Hopi Blue fields had ears with more blue kernels, because in 2023 I planted Hopi Blue around the Hopi Pink and Hopi White and missed some kernels that were only faintly blue.
-I managed to purchase new Hopi Pink to solve that issue.
-It is always a good idea to plant newly aquired seed separately to verify if it is true type, and half of the Hopi White field was planted with new seed.
-Plants of this "new seed" half are not yet hybridlized and kernels that are completely white without any hint of blue will be saved separately for 2025.
-Strains will change with time anyway so strain purity is less important than growing what grows well and yields a sufficient amount of a usable product.
+In 2024 I had a few hybrids in both my Hopi Pink and Hopi Blue fields because I had missed some of the 2023 kernels that were only faintly blue.
+I purchased new Hopi Pink seeds to solve that issue.
+In 2024 half of the Hopi White field was planted with new seeds, and most of these didn't have any blue kernels solving that problem.
+It is always a good idea to plant newly aquired seed separately to verify if it is true type.
+After harvest I realized there were areas of both fields with no parental hybrids (ears 50:50) and no blue kernels.
+The occaisional blue kernel would indicate the ear had been partially pollinated by nearby parental hybrids, and ears with no blue indicates they are still true to type and can be saved.
+Strains will change with time so strain purity is less important than growing what grows well and yields a sufficient amount of a usable product.

 What is Protected Designation of Origin?